NHS charges for people from abroad

 You won't have to pay before if you need urgent treatment but you might still have to pay after.

-If you're entitled to free hospital treatment, but have been told that you will be charged, you should contact the Health Board.
+If you're entitled to free hospital treatment, but have been told that you'll be charged, you should contact the Health Board.

 GPs and dentists